InaDoWo/fast-food-nutrition/README.md

 # Fast Food Ernährungshelfer

-Look for your favourite Fast Food chain and get information about products filtered by calorie content and by weather the product is vegetarian or vegan.
+Look for your favourite Fast Food chain and get information about products filtered by calorie content and by whether the product is vegetarian or vegan.

 ## Available Scripts